lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Notebook sessions will be terminated during Patch Thursday today for node upgrades
+summary: Notebook sessions will be terminated during this Patch Thursday (9/21)
 env:
-  - idfprod
+  - idfint
-enabled: false
+enabled: true
 ---

-There's going to be a ~30 min outage while we upgrade the cluster during today's Patch Thursday.
-You're welcome to use the system until you get kicked off.
+User notebook sessions will be terminated during Patch Thursday due to a release that requires a session database upgrade You're welcome to use the system until you get kicked off.
 Save early and often.